 Technical Surveillance of Counter Measures

 TSCM Debugging Bug Sweeps commonly referred to as “TSCM”, “Debugging“, “Bug Sweeps“, Technical Surveillance of Counter Measures, or Countersurveillance are conducted in your suspect areas prior to sensitive meetings.
 Our TSCM Debugging Bug Sweeps service includes searching physically and electronically for all major types of audio and video transmitters.
+This Site states about our services in a well described manner.
 We utilize computer driven correlators to seek out any line carriers, current and infrared signals.

 Do you know who is listening?